In 2018, tuition for full-time students at Goldfarb School of Nursing at Barnes-Jewish College was $20,020 a year.

 Barnes-Jewish College of Nursing’s tuition and fees change based on: Course load for both full and part-time students

-The majority of Barnes-Jewish College of Nursing undergrads use financial aid to to cover the cost of tuition.
+The majority of Barnes-Jewish College of Nursing undergrads use financial aid to finance their education.
 In 2021, 466 of the 630 undergrads enrolled received financial aid.

 |Most Common Loans for Barnes-Jewish College of Nursing Students|